 To find the ideal grind size you will need to make your own tests (per different type of coffee).
-I have the Rhino compact grinder, and I usually use the second AeroPress setting (which is on the second R –> AEROPRESS)
+I have a Wilfa Svart and I usually use the second AeroPress setting (which is on the second R –> AEROPRESS)

 Tim Wendelboe suggests that the total time should be about 1:30.

 The quantity of water I use here is approx. +15gr so the total time must be slightly increased.
-In addition, sometimes (depending on coffee type and grind size) pressing is more difficult and as I want to avoid applying excessive force, I prefer a longer total time with a maximum of 1:40.
+In addition, sometimes (depending on coffee type and grind size) pressing is more difficult and as I want to avoid applying excessive force, I prefer a longer total time with a maximum of 1:50.

-If you are still here, reading this post, you will have already understood that this recipe is not about accuracy, consistency (some call it obsession…) etc.
+If you are still here, reading this post, you will have already understood that this version of Wendelboe’s recipe is not about accuracy, consistency etc.

 The desired result is just a nice cup of coffee, without any special equipment (ideal for campers, office warriors etc.), and with a k.i.s.s. and easy to remember procedure.

 Below you will find a modification of the original recipe’s steps:

 put the paper filter on the cap and rinse it with off the boil water

 grind 1 AeroPress scoop of coffee beans and throw it inside the AeroPress

 start a 60sec timer and immediately start pouring water (relatively quickly - it takes me approx. 12-13sec) until it reaches the bottom of the 4th circle